jonburdon/race-hub/README.md

 | myfriendsracehubid  | DecimalField | max_digits=10, decimal_places=0, null=True, blank=True |

 **Non Racehub Friends model**

+Used to event athletes who are not registered on Racehub.

 | Key in db | Field Type | Validation |
 |---|---|---|